marcelwojdylo/totodo/README.md

 # totodo

 ## Description
-A simple mobile-oriented to-do app which allows the user to add, remove, edit and view to-do tasks which are stored in a mongodb database.
+A simple mobile-first responsive to-do app which allows the user to add, remove, edit and view to-do tasks which are stored in a mongodb database.

 ## Technology stack
 - MongoDB